 Books can be purchased online from the GCC Bookstore.

 Grades are available at MyGCC, our student information system.
 Visit https://www.gcc.mass.edu/helpdesk/knb-category/mygcc/ for details on logging into your account.

 How do I pay my bill?

 You can pay your bill online at MyGCC.
 Visit https://www.gcc.mass.edu/helpdesk/knb-category/mygcc/ for details on logging into your account, or find out more about student billing from the Bursar’s Office.

 Is technical support available?

 Yes.
 You can get general information about using any of our web applications, like Moodle and email, from our Student HelpDesk.
-If you are unable to log into Moodle, your GCC email account, or MyGCC or experience a problem with Moodle, send an email to email@example.com with
+If you are unable to log into Moodle, your GCC email account, or MyGCC or experience a problem with Moodle, submit a support ticket with

 - your full name